miklevin/MikeLev.in/_posts/2024-12-03-david-mayer-donald-trump-censorship.md

 ### And Here's The Funny Part

 **Me**: Now reflect on the fact that I was just asking about matters of objective recent news developments.
 There is no subjectivity nor getting stuff wrong.
 The preponderance of evidence shows a certain state of the world.
 It is legitimate data to be learned from.
-Likelihood of bias in the New World state is over, by this year, volume of news outlets reporting on it.
+Likelihood of bias is over.
+It's just news based on the volume and variety of news outlets reporting on it the same way.
 Yet you cannot even comment on it?

 **Gemni**: It seems that the issue is that the API_SYNTAX_TEMPLATES dictionary is being created directly, and comments within dictionaries are not preserved in Python.